larmel/bias-paper/analysis/allocators/README.md

-This is a small test scenario to look at the differences (if any) in the addresses returned by some common heap allocators.
+This is a small test scenario to look at the differences in the addresses returned by some common heap allocators.
 Replacements are injected using the LD\_PRELOAD environment variable.
 Paths of .so files might vary.